Quantum-Accelerators/quacc/docs/user/wflow_engine/executors.md

     pip install quacc[tblite]
     ```

-    From an interactive resource like a Jupyter Notebook or IPython kernel on the login node of the remote machine, run the following to instantiate a Dask [`SLURMCluster`](https://jobqueue.dask.org/en/latest/generated/dask_jobqueue.SLURMCluster.html):
+    From an interactive resource like a Jupyter Notebook or IPython kernel on the login node of the remote machine, run the following to instantiate a Dask [`SLURMCluster`](https://jobqueue.dask.org/en/latest/generated/dask_jobqueue.SLURMCluster.html) that will request two Slurm allocations of one node each, with each `#!Python @job` running on one core of the allocation:

     ```python
     from dask.distributed import Client